Faircroft Subdivision Historic Tour - 2008

 In 1999, a new kitchen and garage wing were added.
 It blends well with the original architecture in repeating the hipped roof and stucco elements.
 The original structure and interior remain essentially intact.

 45 Nelson Street

 The current resident made several renovations to the home.
-The kitchen and half bath were replaced, the floors refinished, cracked plaster was repaired and painted from the ceiling to the floorboards.
-The roof has been replaced, the attic finished, the garage restored, and the gardens expanded.
+The kitchen and half bath were replaced, the floors were refinished, cracked plaster was repaired and painted from the ceiling to the floorboards.
+The roof was replaced, the attic finished, the garage restored, and the gardens expanded.

 12 Clifford Street

-This Tudor Revival seems to include a salt box-like roofline with a three-story slope on the right.
-The entrance is off-set, framed with wide colonial type trim.
-Note, too, the dramatic traditional pediment over the entrance.
+This Tudor Revival seems to include a saltbox-like roofline with a three-story slope on the right.
+The entrance is offset and framed with wide colonial type trim.
+Note too the dramatic traditional pediment over the entrance.
 The centrally located chimney is unusual with its stucco and brick design, giving it a cottage look.
-And the crisp contrast of colors adds drama to the simple design of the face of this home.
+The crisp contrast of colors adds drama to the simple design of the face of this home.

-The kitchen has been renovated and the basement turned from a family room to a basement again.
+The kitchen has been renovated and the basement turned from a family room into a basement again.

 5 Clifford Street